Elisabeth Jaquette

-Elisabeth Jaquette is an American translator of contemporary Arabic literature.
+Elisabeth Jaquette is an American translator of modern Arabic literature.
 Her work has been shortlisted for the National Book Award and TA First Translation Prize, and supported by the Jan Michalski Foundation, the PEN/Heim Translation Fund, and several English PEN Translates Awards.
-She has a BA from Swarthmore College, a MA from Columbia University, and was a CASA Fellow at The American University in Cairo.
+She has a BA from Swarthmore College and an MA from Columbia University and was a CASA Fellow at The American University in Cairo.
 She is also Executive Director of the American Literary Translators Association.